 Donor-advised funds are administered through a public charity that pools donors' contributions, invests them according to the donors' investment selection and makes grants to charitable organizations upon the recommendations of donors.

 An independent public charity, and a tax-exempt organization as described under Internal Revenue Code Section 501(c)(3).
 Renaissance Charitable Foundation, Inc. (RCF) helps individuals and families reach their philanthropic goals simply and effectively.
 RCF is a national leader in trust administration within the philanthropic community, and has been at the forefront of this rapidly evolving industry for nearly 18 years.

-RCF is the holder of all contributions to Franklin Templeton Charitable Giving Fund.
+RCF is the holder of all contributions to Franklin Charitable Giving Program.
 When donors contribute to their donor-advised fund account, RCF receives the funds, and the donors receive an immediate tax benefit.
 RCF then administers the fund, including approving and distributing all grant recommendations.